Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: -bialgebras, -algebras, the big and the superbig bracket

 \begin{proof} The only property which is not obvious is the Jacobi identity for the bracket.
-Rather that verifying it directly, we identify $\big(\S(X)\lev h\prav ,[-,-]\big)$ with an innocuous generalization of a~construction in~\cite{merkulov-valletteI}.
+Rather that verifying it directly, we identify $\big(\S(X)\lev h\prav ,[-,-]\big)$ with 69{a slight} generalization of a~construction in~\cite{merkulov-valletteI}.

-For a pair of elements $a'$ and $a''$ of a properad $\oP$, Merkulov and Vallette denoted, in~\cite[Subsection~2.2]{merkulov-valletteI}, by $a' \circ a''$ the sum of all possible compositions of $a'$ by $a''$ in $\oP$ along any $2$-leveled graph with two vertices.
-Then they proved that the commutator
+For a pair of elements $a'$ and $a''$ of a properad $\oP$, Merkulov and Vallette denoted, in~\cite[Subsection~2.2]{merkulov-valletteI}, by $a' \circ a''$ the sum of all possible composites of $a'$ by $a''$ in $\oP$ along any $2$-leveled graph with two vertices.
+They proved that the commutator

 is a Lie bracket on the total space $\bigoplus \oP := \bigoplus_{m,n \geq 0} \oP(m,n)$, and that it induces a Lie bracket on the total space $\bigoplus \oP^{\Sigma}$ of invariants.
 Let us modify their definition of the $\circ$-operation into